CBD BUYING TIPS

 We've put together a few tips to help you decide on the brand you can trust.
 Right now, CBD Expert lists three, but we are evaluating many products so that we can widen the choices for both consumers and sellers who want a reliable brand.
 Want us to consider adding your brand?
 Contact us and we will take a look!

 -Choose CBD products made with American-grown hemp (from Colorado, Kentucky, Oregon, Vermont, Tennessee, etc.) rather than foreign sources.
 Consumer Reports suggests looking for companies in states that have legalized the recreational and medical use of cannabis “since they tend to have stricter standards.”

 -Adults that want to the benefit of the Entourage Effect should use full or broad spectrum products, which means it includes numerous cannabis compounds, including a small amount of THC (0.3% or less) in keeping with the legal definition of hemp.
-To learn more about the differences between isolate, broad spectrum and full spectrum, take our CBD Expert Course.
+To learn more about the differences between isolate, broad spectrum and full spectrum, check out the Expert pages.
 If THC is completely illegal in your state, if your job tests you for THC, or using in children, you should opt for and isolate or “broad spectrum” CBD oil products that include other cannabis components but next to no THC.
 There would still be a slight risk of testing positive with a THC free product.
 An isolate is the attempt to give the consumer ONLY CBD, but traces of other plant components, including THC, are still left in the final product.

 -Look for product labels that indicate the amount of CBD and THC per serving – not just the total cannabinoid content or hemp extract for the entire bottle.

 -Beware of companies that make explicit health claims about CBD products (this is not allowed by the FDA).